PX4/PX4-user_guide/en/tutorials/video_streaming_wifi_broadcast.md

 **Q:** *Is only Raspberry PI supported?*

 **A:** WFB-ng is not tied to any GPU - it operates with UDP packets.
-  But to get RTP stream you need a video encoder (with encode raw data from camera to x264 stream) or use camera with hw video codec like Logitech C920 or ethernet securiry cameras.
+  But to get RTP stream you need a video encoder (which encodes raw data from camera to x264 stream), or you must use a camera with a hardware video codec like Logitech C920 or Ethernet security cameras.

 #### What ARM Boards are recommended for the UAV?

 - RPI3b/3b+/ZeroW.
-Prebuild images available, but it supports only h264 video for CSI cameras.
+Prebuild images are available, but it supports only h264 video for CSI cameras.
 - Jetson Nano.
 It supports h264 and h265 but you need to setup it yourself according to [Setup HOWTO](https://github.com/svpcom/wfb-ng/wiki/Setup-HOWTO)

-You can use any other linux arm board, but you need to use ethernet or usb camera with builtin hw video codecs (like Logitech C920)
+You can use any other Linux ARM board, but you need to use an Ethernet or USB camera with built-in hardware video codecs (such as Logitech C920).

 ## Theory

 WFB-ng puts the WiFi cards into monitor mode.
 This mode allows to send and receive arbitrary packets without association and waiting for ACK packets.